nixworks/public/news/2015/03/6/index.md

 ##### CIA
 ### [Central Intelligence Agency (CIA) Director John O. Brennan announces plans for a major restructuring and reorganization, including a focus on digital espionage (through the creation of the CIA Directorate of Digital Innovation).
 The plan will end some longstanding divisions, and create ten new centers that team analysts with operators, fostering collaboration and focus on a range of new security issues and threats, and replacing geographic division offices with hybrid mission centers modeled on the CIA Counterterrorism Center. ](/news/2015/03/6/central-intelligence-agency-cia-director-john-o-brennan-announces-plans-for-a-major-restructuring-and-reorganization-including-a-focus-o.md)
-_Context: CIA Directorate of Digital Innovation, CIA, CIA Counterterrorism Center, John Brennan_
+_Context: CIA, CIA Counterterrorism Center, John Brennan, CIA Directorate of Digital Innovation_

 ##### Shahjalal International Airport
 ### [Customs officers at the Shahjalal International Airport catch Son Young Nam, a North Korean diplomat trying to smuggle an estimated $1.4 million worth of gold into Bangladesh.
 Bangladesh authorities release him but will still seek to press charges. ](/news/2015/03/6/customs-officers-at-the-shahjalal-international-airport-catch-son-young-nam-a-north-korean-diplomat-trying-to-smuggle-an-estimated-1-4-mil.md)
-_Context: Shahjalal International Airport, $, North Korea, Bangladesh_
+_Context: Bangladesh, North Korea, $, Shahjalal International Airport_

 ##### Madison Police Department
 ### [Madison Police Department officers fatally shoot an unarmed 19-year-old black teenager who was suspected of a recent battery.
 A struggle ensued between the suspect and an officer, and the teen was fatally shot. ](/news/2015/03/6/madison-police-department-officers-fatally-shoot-an-unarmed-19-year-old-black-teenager-who-was-suspected-of-a-recent-battery-a-struggle-ens.md)